-Step 2: Pre- writing
+2.4.2.
+Pre- writing

 After administrating the vocabulary test, students were asked to write a composition of 180 words about a very familiar topic entitled "A cruel sport".
 The time allotted for performing pre-writing, was 45 minutes.
-After collecting the writing samples from each student, each writing sample was scored by the teacher-investigator.
+After collecting the writing samples from each student, each writing sample was scored by the teacher- investigator.
 The vocabulary items which used correctly, check-marked and highlighted by the teacher.

-Step 3: Teaching reading passage by elaborated text
+2.4.3.
+Teaching reading passage by elaborated text

-A week after performing prewriting task, the teacher- investigator distributed the EFL learners the text which elaborated lexically by the investigator.
-Then, the students would be asked to read a text in English for 45 minutes and at the same time they would pay attention to the text content while reading.
-Peer and teacher help were not allowed.
+A week after performing prewriting task, the teacher- investigator distributed the EFL learners text which elaborated lexically by the investigator.
+Then, the students were asked to read a text in English for 45 minutes and at the same time they would pay attention to the text content while reading.
+Peer and teacher help were not permitted.
 Then, subjects performed the exercises of reading comprehension individually.
 Then, the teacher collects up the student's exercises and does some error correction work and returned them to the students at the same day.
-The students didn't punish for their grammatical errors.
-The answers were discussed orally and then the teacher collects up the reading passages and the answers.
+No penalty for grammatical errors was considered.
+The answers were discussed orally and then the teacher collected up the reading passages and the answers.

-But in the control group, the students were received a reading passage which is not elaborated lexically.
-In this group, the teacher-investigator used normal instruction procedure in teaching that reading passage.
+In the control group, the students were received a reading passage which is not elaborated lexically.
+The teacher-investigator used normal instruction procedure in teaching that reading passage.
 In teaching target words, he/she explained the meaning of them, gave some synonyms, and then insisted on memorization.